 Since the Moving Average Ribbon is just a collection of moving averages, the interpretation is similar to that used with one or two moving averages.
 With single moving averages, you can look at the direction of the moving average and whether it is above or below the price bars.
 With two moving averages, you can look for crossovers of the short-term MA over the long-term MA and vice versa.
 The ribbon allows you to look at these relationships for multiple moving averages at once:

 The ribbon's width—the distance between the moving average lines in the ribbon—can also provide information for traders:

 The responsiveness of the ribbon can be adjusted by changing the type of moving average (EMAs respond more quickly than equivalent SMAs), and by changing the number of periods in the moving averages (MAs with fewer periods will react more quickly than those with more periods).

-A moving average ribbon allows you to see at a glance what's happening in both the long- and short-term by looking for trends and crossovers across a wide variety of look-back periods.
+A moving average ribbon allows you to see at a glance what's happening in both the long- and short-term by looking for trends and crossovers across various look-back periods.
 In addition, ribbon width expansions and contractions can indicate trend strength and possible trend changes.
-As with all technical indicators, traders should use the Moving Average Ribbon overlay in conjunction with other indicators and analysis techniques.
+As with all technical indicators, traders should use the Moving Average Ribbon overlay with other indicators and analysis techniques.

 Moving Average Ribbons can be created on both SharpCharts and StockChartsACP charts.

 Chartists can build their own ribbon by adding several moving averages to their chart one at a time, but there is a quicker way in StockChartsACP: the Moving Average Ribbon overlay.